nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |Some input methods such as Chinese New Phonetic and New ChangJie have a reading string (sometimes known as a precomposition string).
 With this option, NVDA will announce new characters being typed into this reading string.|
 |disabled |NVDA will not announce new characters being typed into reading strings such as preconmposition strings.|

-Note some older input methods such as Chinese ChangJie may not use the reading string to hold precomposition characters, but instead use the composition string directly.
-Please see the next option for configuring reporting of the composition string.

 ##### Report changes to the composition string {#InputCompositionCompositionStringChanges}

+After reading or precomposition data has been combined into a valid pictographic symbol, most input methods place this symbol into a composition string for temporary storage along with other combined symbols before they are finally inserted into the document.
+This option allows you to choose whether or not NVDA should report new symbols as they appear  in the composition string.
+This option is on by default.

 | . {.hideHeaderRow} |.|
 |---|---|